-The number of victims listed over 1,000 in the World War II Belfast Blitz, which began on this day, April 7, in 1941.
+The number of victims listed over 1,000 in the World War Two Belfast Blitz, which began on this day, April 7, 1941.

 On the night of April 7 – 8, 1941 Belfast suffered the first of four air attacks by the Germans Air Force, the Luftwaffe.
 At least 1,000 people were killed in the attacks as the city lay unprepared and undefended.
 It was believed that the Luftwaffe could not travel that far.